 Yeast preparation - optional !

-If you want to use active dried yeast in this recipe (recommended for a puffy crust and lovely bread flavor), you must reactivate yeast.
-In a bowl, add yeast with 1 teaspoon sugar (don't worry, the yeast consume sugar and no sugar is left at the end of the recipe!).
-Cover with the lukewarm water required by the recipe (think bath temperature, not burning water or it will kill the yeast).
+If you want to use active dried yeast in this recipe (recommended for a puffy crust and lovely bread flavor), you must reactivate the yeast.
+In a bowl, add the yeast with 1 teaspoon of sugar (don't worry, the yeast consumes all the sugar and no sugar is left at the end of the recipe!).
+Cover with lukewarm water (think bath temperature, not burning water or it will kill the yeast).
 Stir and set aside 10 minutes until the yeast is activated.

-In another medium size mixing bowl stir together: coconut flour, almond flour, whole psyllium husk, salt, garlic powder and baking powder (only if you are not using yeast in step above!).
+In another medium-size mixing bowl stir together: coconut flour, almond flour, whole psyllium husk, salt, garlic powder, and baking powder (only if you are not using yeast in the step above!).

 Pour the apple cider vinegar and lukewarm water onto the dry ingredients and combine with a spoon.
-It is very liquid at first and dry out as you go, forming a pizza dough.
+It is very liquid at first and dries out as you go, forming a pizza dough.
 After 30 seconds, use your hands to knead the dough.
-Knead for 60-90 seconds with your hands squeezing the dough to make sure the fiber are well in contact with liquid and binds.
+Knead for 60-90 seconds with your hands squeezing the dough to make sure the fiber mix well with the liquid and bind.
 Form a ball and set aside 10 minutes, in the mixing bowl, at room temperature.

-Slightly grease a piece of parchment paper with olive oil, place the dough ball in the center, add another piece of parchment paper on top and press gently/low pressure to flatten roughly.
+Lightly grease a piece of parchment paper with olive oil, place the dough ball in the center, add another piece of parchment paper on top, and press gently/low pressure to flatten roughly.

 Use a rolling pin to roll the dough into a disc.
-Don't press much on the roller pin to keep a decent dough thickness and keep some air in the dough.
-If you roll it too thin the dough will be good too but crispier.
+Don't press much on the rolling pin to keep a decent dough thickness and keep some air in the dough.
+If you roll it too thin the dough would still be good but a lot crispier.

 Shape puffy pizza edge borders, use your fingers and artistic mind!
-Simply roll the border of the dough into a cylinder don't over press to keep air and it will make a puffy crispy pizza edge.
+Simply roll the border of the dough into a cylinder don't over-press to keep some air and it will make a puffy crispy pizza edge.
 Make sure you look at my video below to watch the technique!
-My tip is to work the dough as if you play with kids playdoh, giving the pizza edge border the exact shape you want to see when out of the oven.
-The borders will slightly puff when baking especially if you are using yeast but don't expect those puffy edge to form by themself, you must shape them to make this happen!
+My tip is to work the dough as if you were playing with kids' playdoh, giving the pizza edges the exact shape you want to see when out of the oven.
+The edges will slightly puff when baking especially if you are using yeast but don't expect the puffy edges to form by themself, you must shape them to make this happen!

 Slide the piece of parchment paper (with the pizza crust on it) onto a baking tray or pizza baking rack.

-Return the pizza to the oven for 10 minutes at 220C then switch to grill mode for 1-2 minutes to grill cheese on top.
+Return the pizza to the oven for 10 minutes at 220°C/430°F then switch to grill mode for 1-2 minutes to grill the cheese on top.

 You can make the dough the day before and store in the fridge in an airtight container or freeze the prebaked pizza base.

-Net carbs: 2.7 g per slice (no toppings), pizza crust serve 8 slices.Psyllium husk: don't use metamucil fiber supplement in my recipes, this is not the same product as whole psyllium husk fiber.
+Net carbs: 2.7 grams per slice (no toppings), pizza crust serves 8 slices.Psyllium husk: don't use Metamucil fiber supplements in this recipe, this is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
-It will turn food dry, purple or blue.
+It will turn food dry, purple, or blue.